lambdaclass/concrete/ROADMAP.md

    introduced.
 The long-term form is `concrete inspect --pipeline-contracts --json`, but the V1 gate is already the phase's contract backstop.

-10. Add stable interned fact IDs when `CompilerDB` is pulled by real relational facts.
+8. Add stable interned fact IDs when `CompilerDB` is pulled by real relational facts.
-   This item is explicitly dependent on item #2, but it is NOT a prerequisite for the type-axis fix.
+   This item depends on the completed `TypeJudgment` / typed Core architecture recorded in the changelog, but it is NOT a prerequisite for the type-axis fix.
 Do not build a separate ID scheme for source expression types: typed Core already carries those facts.
 When pass-agreement edges, borrow conflicts, E0293 path-pair facts, provenance, replay, package evidence, or